Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Released in 2025, the Ecovacs Deebot X11 OmniCyclone robot vacuum and mop will cost you two to three times the price of the average mid-range model, but it’s also perhaps the best of its kind.
 So if you have the funds to pay $1,500 for this effortless floor cleaner, do it.
 You’ll rarely need to clean your floors yourself again.

-Included with the X11 OmniCyclone is the robot itself, as well as a docking station that contains fresh water and dirty water tanks, an internal vacuum that sucks the debris out of the robot vacuum, and the battery charger.
+Included with the X11 OmniCyclone is the robot itself, a docking station with fresh-water and dirty-water tanks, an internal vacuum that sucks debris out of the robot, and a battery charger.

 Befitting its name, the X11 OmniCyclone is fast and intense.
 Its high-torque motor features four levels of suction power (up to 19,500 Pa, which is a lot), three cleaning speeds, and three cleaning modes (vac, mop, and both), allowing it to hug edges and baseboards and get into corners using side and main brushes that lift and adjust, plus a little arm that comes out to sweep crumbs into its path.
 In the app, you can simply use the preset auto mode or customize the run based on your preferences or the floor’s dirt level.
 Deebot has also updated its roller mop (yes, it’s a roller, not spinning pads like most competitive models), adding a reinforced, high-density nylon to break down really gross, dried-on stains.
 And it does.

-When it comes to navigation, the X11 can climb thresholds of 4 centimeters, thanks to its proprietary TruePass technology and 4WD-style wheels.
+When it comes to navigation, the X11 can clear thresholds of up to 4 centimeters, thanks to its proprietary TruePass technology and 4WD-style wheels.
 Its mapping capabilities are advanced and recorded in the app, allowing you to divide the area for a targeted clean.

 Our favorite feature is the PowerBoost GaN charging technology that utilizes gallium nitride instead of traditional silicon.
 This means that when the X11 returns to its dock to empty its debris chamber and/or dirty water tank, it also tops off its battery, resulting in longer and more efficient cleaning sessions.